google/benchmark/README.md

 #define BENCHMARK_TEMPLATE2(func, arg1, arg2)
 ```

-In a multithreaded test, it is guaranteed that none of the threads will start
+In a multithreaded test (benchmark invoked by multiple threads simultaneously),
+it is guaranteed that none of the threads will start until all have called
-until all have called KeepRunning, and all will have finished before KeepRunning
+KeepRunning, and all will have finished before KeepRunning returns false.
+As
-returns false.
-As such, any global setup or teardown you want to do can be
+such, any global setup or teardown you want to do can be
 wrapped in a check against the thread index:

 ```c++